najasnake12/Crypto-Game/README.md

 # Crypto-Game

-This is a simple crypto game
+This is a simple crypto simulation game written in python.